cachethq/cachet/README.md

 [Deploying to Heroku](/INSTALL.md#deploy-to-heroku) requires one-click to get started and no knowledge of PHP or Laravel afterwards.

+If you're deploying into production you'll want to create an environmental variable as `ENV=production`.
+In the instance where the variable isn't defined, Cachet will think that it's `local`.

 # Looking to contribute?

 Are you looking to help out and contribute towards Cachet, awesome!
 There is a lot to do before the [first milestone](https://github.com/jbrooksuk/Cachet/milestones/First%20Release) is reached, including: